 Whether they are presenting at an Annual General Meeting (AGM), a financial review or during a dinner their skills are supposed to be lamentable.

 Der Spiegel notes their apparent reliance on the slide show technique, their choice of jargon and buzz words.
 More positively, however, the report does single out special mention of the Anglo-Saxon culture of encouraging and coaching speaking excellence in universities and the training room.
 Now that has to be progress.
-You can find out more about how to eliminate certain words from your presentation with a presentation course at one of more than 40 training venues.

 “Over 40% of the power of a speech comes from the speaker’s voice alone.”